CALPARDO/FRC-VP-LED-Module-PCB/README.md

 # What is this?
-This is a LED Module for retroreflective tapes in FRC with 10mm LEDs and 100Ω resistors on 3V.
-If you want to use this module with VRM, you must decrease the voltage from 5V to 3V with 2 resistors or a voltage regulator.
-(5V 500mA pin on VRM)
+This is an LED Module for retroreflective tapes in FRC with 10mm LEDs and 150Ω resistors on 5V.
+Use 5V 500mA pins on VRM.

 # 3D View
 ![alt text](https://github.com/CALPARDO/FRC-VP-LED-Module-PCB/blob/main/a1.PNG?raw=true)